On recovering parabolic diffusions from their time-averages: The result

 \begin{remark} {\rm It can be noted that the classical results for parabolic equations imply that the operators $M_0: H^k\to H^{k+1}$, $k=0,1$, and $M: \W^0\to H^{2}$, are continuous for $\kappa=0$, and the operators $M_0: H^k\to H^{k}$, $k=0,1$, and $M: \W^0\to H^{1}$, are continuous for $\kappa > 0$; see Theorems III.4.1 and IV.9.1 in Ladyzhenskaja {\it et al} (1968) or Theorem III.3.2 in Ladyzhenskaya (1985).
-The continuity of the operator $M_0: H^0\to H^2$ claimed in Lemma \ref{lemma0} requires a proof that is given in the next section.
+The continuity of the operator $M_0: H^0\to H^2$ claimed in Lemma \ref{lemma0} requires a proof that is given below. }\end{remark}